mcantelon/node-deja/README.md

     deja clone git@github.com:mcantelon/dotfiles.git

-The repo would then be stored at ~/.deja/dotfiles.git
+The repo would then be stored at "~/.deja/dotfiles.git".
+Git repo URLs default to Github, so you could also clone using the following:

+    deja clone mcantelon/dotfiles

 To update this repo you'd enter: